cwkosman/cherin-food-blog/content/recipes/not-so-lazy-chicken-snack-wraps.md

 ---
 **Preparing Chicken**

+Cut chicken breasts into strips.

-Heat oil in cast iron skillet over medium heat
+Preheat oil in cast iron skillet over medium heat.

-Slice chicken breasts ...

-Mix egg and soy milk in a bowl.
+Whisk egg and soy milk together in one bowl.
 In a separate bowl, mix flour (2 Tbsp), nutritional yeast (2 Tbsp), salt (1/4 tsp), pepper (1/4 tsp), and paprika (1/4 tsp).

+Set up your workstation to have the wet and dry ingredients near each other as well a plate to hold the uncooked chicken.
+Set up a drying rack or paper towels to place your fried chicken strips onto once they are cooked.

-Dip chicken slices in egg-milk mix, letting mixture drip off, then coat in flour mixture.
-Place xx into skillet.
+Dip chicken slices in egg-milk mix, lightly coated.
+Then coat chicken in flour mixture.
+Once skillet is at temperature (water sizzles when dripped on to the skillet), place chicken on to the skillet.
+Ensure the pieces of chicken aren't too crowded on the pan to maximize the surface area being fried.

-Fry chicken until lightly browned on one side, flip and fry til cooked all the way through (breading should be lightly browned on both sides).
+Fry chicken until lightly browned on one side, flip and fry until cooked all the way through (breading should be lightly browned on both sides).

+Pat excess oil dry and let sit on a drying rack or paper towel.

 **Preparing Wraps**

 Spread mayonnaise and hot sauce on wraps, top with greens mix and fried chicken.

 Roll up, and serve.

 ![fried chicken, lettuce, and sauce in a flour tortilla wrap](/assets/20210826_211515.jpg "Fried chicken snack wrap")

-In first year of university, Erin lived on residence, and spent many-a meal plan flex-dollars at "The Lazy Scholar" - the snack bar in the basement of the Victoria Hall residence building.
+In first year of university, Erin lived in residence, and spent many-a meal plan flex-dollars at "The Lazy Scholar" - the snack bar in the basement of the Victoria Hall residence building.
 One of the all-time favourites were the chicken snack wraps.
 Chicken strips inside a wrap with mayo, hot sauce, and lettuce.
 These snack wraps are an ode to those freshman days, irregular mealtimes squeezed between classes and sports practice, and late night eats after a kegger or two.